6Ministers/redash-docker-compose-ssl-for-business/README.md

+# This instruction is not yet working

-# Installing Redash+Caddy+SSL with docker-compose.
+Installing Redash+Caddy+SSL with docker-compose.

 ## Quick Installation